 Step 7: Pick a Border Color

-Finally, you want to choose the color of your border.
+After adjusting the canvas size, you want to choose the border color.
 At the bottom of the Canvas Size dialog box is “Canvas extension color” beside a drop-down box with color options.
 Click on your desired color.

 Step 8: Click Ok